idankash/AIMixDetect/README.md

 This replication package is designed to guide you through the process of replicating the results presented in our paper.
 The data used in this research was generated using GPT-3.5-turbo (ChatGPT) and is organized into five distinct datasets, which are located in the `dataset` folder.
 To facilitate the reading and parsing of these datasets, a script named `parse_article.py` is provided.

 The analysis conducted in the paper is based on the construction of specific analysis files for three statistical methods: HC, minP, and LoR.
 The code included in this package allows you to replicate these analyses.
-Specifically, two main scripts—`simulate_replication_HC.py` and `simulate_replication_LoR.py`—are used to run the core analyses discussed in the paper.
+Specifically, three main scripts—`simulate_replication_HC.py`, `simulate_replication_LoR.py`, and `simulate_replication_HC_power_analysis.py`—are used to run the core analyses discussed in the paper.

 ## Data Availability and Provenance Statements